 Chantal Chagnon is a Cree / Métis Singer, Drummer, Artist, Storyteller, Actor, Educator, Workshop Facilitator, Social Justice Advocate and Activist with roots in Muskeg Lake Cree Nation, Saskatchewan.
-She shares Traditional Indigenous Songs, Stories, Culture, History, Arts, Crafts and Teachings.
-Chantal has presented at Conferences, Conventions, Galas, Fundraisers, Community, Social Justice Events and in Classrooms from Preschool through University.
-She has performed at the National Music Centre, Saddle Dome, Jubilee Auditorium, Jack Singer Concert Hall, and many other stages showcasing Traditional and Contemporary Indigenous Music, as well as Modern Music in Collaboration with various Bands and Artists.
+She shares Traditional Indigenous Songs, Stories, Culture, History, Arts, Indigenous Craftsmanship and Teachings.
+Chantal has presented in Classrooms from Preschool through University and Professional, Community, and Social Justice Events and Gatherings.
 Chantal aims to entertain, engage, enlighten, educate, and inspire everyone she meets.

 Chantal recognizes sharing culture and building community is an integral part of building bridges of understanding and acceptance.
 Chantal is a compassionate woman, who believes that a healthier, fairer, more sustainable Canada is possible as we make decisions for future generations to come.